23 Healthcare Marketing Strategies & Ideas to Help Attract More Patients

 Get your staff together to brainstorm ideas for filming a quick, fun video that you can post on your site.

-15. Put together an email marketing campaign
+15. Put together an email email campaign

 Healthcare professionals can greatly benefit by collecting and segmenting an email list of patients and potential patients.
 To take it a step further, segmenting that list by the patients' interests.
-You can use your mailing list to send out regular newsletters and to update patients and leads on industry advances and happenings within your practice.
+You can use your mailing list to send out regular healthcare marketing campaigns newsletters and to update patients and leads on industry advances and happenings within your practice.

 Now, I understand, this may seem daunting, but it is well worth it.
-You may want to get your marketing agency involved as it can be a bit time consuming.
+You may want to get your healthcare marketing agency involved as it can be a bit time consuming.